IBM/powerai-vision-object-detection/README.md

-# Object detection with PowerAI Vision
+# Object detection with Maximo Visual Inspection (Formerly PowerAI Vision)

+> Note: This repo has been updated to use Maximo Visual Inspection(Formerly PowerAI Vision).
+**Same product, new name.
+Previously called PowerAI Vision.**

-In this code pattern, we will use PowerAI Vision Object Detection to detect and label objects, within an image, based on customized training.
+In this code pattern, we will use Maximo Visual Inspection to detect and label objects, within an image, based on customized training.